-Gary Keller has been one of the five most powerful people in residential real estate every year since the SP200 debuted in 2014, and is considered by many to be the most charismatic leader of his generation.
-Keller Williams Realty (KW) as CEO, though he was never far from the company he co-founded in 1983.
-KW is the residential real estate brokerage industry’s largest franchisor by sales volume, transaction sides and agent count, according to the Swanepoel Mega 1000, a sister publication of the SP200 and also owned by T3 Sixty.
+Gary Keller has been one of the five most powerful people in residential real estate every year since the SP 200 debuted in 2014, and is considered by many to be the most charismatic leader of his generation.
+Keller Williams Realty is the nation’s largest franchise brand by sales volume, transaction sides and agent count, as revealed in the Real Estate Almanac, a sister publication of the SP 200 also owned by T3 Sixty.
 The company reported having 173,327 agents in November 2020.

 Keller Williams Realty announced its agents experienced their best quarter ever in the third quarter of 2020.
 The company’s third quarter numbers were: